vultr/vultr-docs/vultr-docs/vultr-flavored-markdown-tutorial/Vultr Flavored Markdown Tutorial.md

 * Vultr Markdown does not allow inline HTML.
 You may only use plain text with Markdown formatting.
 * Links must start with either the **http://** or **https://** URL scheme.
 Other URL schemes are stripped.
-* Vultr Markdown does not support image links.
-If you would like to add an image, place a link to the image where you would like it to appear in your article.
-Our team will add it when publishing your article.
+* Vultr [table formatting](https://www.vultr.com/docs/vultr-flavored-markdown-tutorial#Tables) differs from most other Markdown variants.
+* Vultr has a [special syntax](https://www.vultr.com/docs/vultr-flavored-markdown-tutorial#Keyboard) to represent keystrokes.

-Before submitting your article, please verify your formatting with the preview tab on the submission page.
+Please verify your formatting with the preview tab on the submission page.
+For security, image links do not display in preview on [the submission page](https://my.vultr.com/docs/submit/).

 **The [source Markdown file for this article is available as an example reference](https://github.com/vultr/vultr-docs/blob/main/vultr-docs/vultr-flavored-markdown-tutorial/Vultr%20Flavored%20Markdown%20Tutorial.md).**